Venezuela to tax hard-currency transactions between clients of private banks

-Venezuela said on Wednesday it will tax hard-currency transactions between clients of the same bank, an effort by President Nicolas Maduro’s government to boost tax revenue amid a broader economic liberalizati
+Venezuela said on Wednesday it will tax hard-currency transactions between clients of the same bank, an effort by President Nicolas Maduro’s government to boost tax revenue amid a broader economic liberalization.

 Years of hyperinflation have led to a vast increase in dollar transactions in the OPEC nation, but the majority continue to be cash operations because U.S. sanctions have left Venezuela cut off from the international financial system.